kksubmissionpaper/icbc2026/sources/ReadmeTS.txt

 ### Category 6: Rollback Depth Analysis
 Measures rollback cost differences across 3 depth levels (20 iterations each).

+This category is similar to Category 1, but differs in that it focuses specifically on measuring the "cost of the rollback itself".
+In other words, it assumes all transaction is aborted.
+It involves repeatedly executing a transaction which is always failing at varying depths (Shallow / Medium / Deep), measuring "how exactly does the gas cost for the rollback change when the depth increases by one level?".
+To simplify the experiment, we avoided using Shared Objects, which are prone to external factors (such as consensus or lock contention), and then used only Owned Objects.

 ### Category 7: Payload Sweep
 Tests storage cost with varying payload sizes (0, 1KB, 4KB, 16KB, 64KB):
 - Owned: create+transfer (persist)